evildmp/diataxis-documentation-framework/tutorials.rst

     :alt:

 As you probably realised, if you didn't know it already: the important thing in this experience isn't *what* you teach the child to cook.
-The only thing that really matters is that the child should enjoy the experience of working in the kitchen with you, and gains **confidence**, and wants to do it again.
+The only things that really matters are that the child should enjoy the experience of working in the kitchen with you, and gains **confidence**, and wants to do it again.

-That needs to be the outcome of each learning experience in the kitchen; if it's not enjoyable, then even if the child learned something, the learning journey is at risk of being ended there.
+These need to be the outcomes of each learning experience in the kitchen; if not achieved, then even if the child learned something, the learning journey is at risk of being ended there.

-A teacher always feels some natural anxiety about whether the pupil will learn.
+A teacher always feels some natural anxiety about whether they have done enough to help the pupil learn.
 There's a temptation to press that too hard - which is both unnecessary and counter-productive.

 The child *will* learn, in their own time, at their own pace, **through the activities** you do together, and not from the